 This is certainly not an exhaustive list of prevention techniques but you will find some easy and affordable things you can do at home.

-Wash before Storing
+Wash wool items before storing

 Make sure to thoroughly wash everything before long term storage.
 (This includes raw fleeces as the wool moth eggs may already be in unwashed fiber)